smalldatalab/ios-omh-dsu-client-lib/README.md

 CLIENT SETUP
 ------------------------

-In order to sign in to the DSU, your app will need four keys:
+In order to sign in to the DSU, your app will need three keys:

 1. A Google+ client ID for your app (associated with your app's bundle ID)
-2. A Google+ client ID for the DSU server you're using
-3. A DSU client ID for your app
+2. A DSU client ID for your app
-4. The DSU client secret for your DSU client ID
+3. The DSU client secret for your DSU client ID

 Your app should use these keys to setup the client in your app delegate's `applicationDidFinishLaunching` by calling
 ```
 [OMHClient setupClientWithAppGoogleClientID:(1)
-                       serverGoogleClientID:(2)
-                             appDSUClientID:(3)
-                         appDSUClientSecret:(4)];
+                             appDSUClientID:(2)
+                         appDSUClientSecret:(3)];
 ```

 CONTRIBUTE